 Students who are causing persistent disruption to learning in a subject/faculty area will be placed on a subject/faculty report.
 A subject/faculty report should last for approximately two weeks and will be for between 4-8 lessons, depending on the subject area.
-Student's failing a subject/ faculty report can be referred to the school's Alternative Provision, ReBooT on a short-term basis.
-These reports will be monitored by the faculty /subject leader on a weekly basis.
+Student's failing a subject/ faculty report can be referred to ReBooT on a short-term basis.
+These reports are monitored by the faculty /subject leader on a weekly basis.